How to Evict a Tenant for Non Payment of Rent in Canada

 When to Evict a Tenant for Non-payment of Rent

-Although evicting a Tenant is typically an action of last resort, it can become unavoidable in specific scenarios.
+Although evicting a Tenant is typically a last resort, it can become unavoidable in specific scenarios.
 According to a recent survey, 10% of rental agreements end in a Tenant eviction.
 As a result, many Landlords and Property Managers have had no choice but to experience the stress associated with eviction proceedings – both emotionally and financially.

 The Average Eviction Costs